leocreatini/udacity-blockchain-project-3/README.md

 # Udacity Blockchain Project 2

-Build an API to get block info.
+Build an API to get block info and add a new block to the chain.

 ## Getting Started